cwts-edu/cwts-web/src/content/faculty/en/rev-dr-lu.md

 ---
 photo: /images/faculty/rev-dr-lu.jpg
-name: 呂紹昌博士/牧師
+name: Rev. Dr. Jeffrey Lu
 category: faculty
 order: 100
 positions:
-  - 基督工人神學院榮譽院長
+  - Emeritus President in CWTS
-  - 副教授
+  - Associate Professor
 courses:
-  - 舊約聖經與神學
+  - Old Testament, Theology
-  - 靈命塑造
+  - Spiritual Formation
 degrees:
   - Ph.D.
-1999, Trinity International University 舊約神學哲學博士
+1999, Trinity International University
   - M.Div.
-1992, Trinity Evangelical Divinity School 道學碩士
+1992, Trinity Evangelical Divinity School
 former:
-  - 正道福音神學院代理院長
-  - 正道福音神學院教務長暨副教授
-  - 亞特蘭大華人基督教會主任牧師
+  - Acting President in Logos Evangelical Seminary
+  - Associate Professor and Dean of Academic Affairs in Logos Evangelical Seminary
+  - Senior Pastor in Atlanta Chinese Christian Church
 ---

-呂紹昌牧師原在大學任教。一九八八年，兒子蒙主寵召返天家，他清楚蒙召全職事奉，遂入芝加哥三一神學院受裝備，獲道學碩士與哲學博士，主修舊約，並研究釋經、神學、比較閃族語等。他對聖經與神學、建立教會、培育領袖、神學教育等，多有負擔。呂牧師深知文字事工的重要，除了學術著作，如《以賽亞書註釋》等，也固定在《傳揚》雜誌上撰寫信仰與時事專欄。

-呂牧師曾任亞特蘭大教會主任牧師，對教會中牧養、禱告、靈命、崇拜、教育、與宣教等事工，都頗關注。他的興趣頗多方面，尤其喜歡吟唱希伯來文詩歌。喜愛園藝，但常是想的多講的多，做的少。師母沈仁娣主修基督教教育與家庭事工，獲南加州 Talbot 神學院博士。女兒女婿與外孫居住於波士頓。
+Rev. Lu was formerly a college professor.
+In 1988, he received God’s clear call to full-time ministry after his son passed away.
+Thus he enrolled in Trinity Evangelical Divinity School in Chicago where he eventually obtained his Master in Divinity and Doctor of Philosophy.
+Rev. Lu majored in Old Testament, but he also studied Exegesis, Theology, and Semitic Languages.
+He has a burden for expounding the Bible and theology, church edification, leadership training, as well as theological education.
+Rev. Lu knows the importance of publishing in ministry.
+Besides publishing academic works such as his commentary on Isaiah, he regularly contributes to a column on Faith and Current Affairs in Magazine of the Evangelical Formosan Church.

+Rev. Lu was previously Senior Pastor in Atlanta Chinese Christian Church where he paid attention to the nurturance of believers, prayer, spiritual growth, worship, education and missions.
+Chief among his many hobbies is singing songs in Hebrew.
+He is also very fond of gardening, but acts less than what he plans and says.
+Rev. Lu’s wife Betty received her Doctor of Christian Education from Talbot School of Theology in southern California.
+She majors in Christian Education and Family Ministry.
+Their daughter, son-in-law and grandchild live in Boston, MA.

-- **學歷：**
+- **Education:**
   - Ph.D.
 1999, Trinity International University 舊約神學哲學博士
   - M.Div.
 1992, Trinity Evangelical Divinity School 道學碩士
-- **著述：**
-  - 《以賽亞書註釋卷一 1-12 章》（香港﹕天道, 2014）
-  - 《說地談天：論時事想天國》台福傳播中心/道聲出版社, 2013 年八月
-- **學術文章：**
-  - 「道解兩約」，《生生之道》（天道，2009）
+- **Publications:**
-  - 「撒母耳記中之聖靈」，《聖靈古今論》（華神，1997），71-99 頁。
+  - In Monographs
+    - 2014 Commentary on Isaiah Vol. I, 1-12 (Hong Kong: Tien Dao Publishing Co.).
+    - 2013 Earthly Talk, Heavenly Walk: On Current Issues in Transcendent Perspective (El Monte, Calif.: Evangelical Formosan Church Communication Center, 2013).
+    - 2009 “Logos Across Two Testaments: Interpreting Old Testament Messianic Prophecy,” in Ekron Chen, Jeffrey Lu & Chloe Sun, eds., Logos for Life: Essays Commemorating Logos Evangelical Seminary’s 20th Anniversary (Hong Kong: Tien Dao, 2009), pp. 99-135.
+    - 2001 Revision on translation of Chinese New Version (Hong Kong: Tien Dao Publishing)
+    - 2000 Introductory sections in the Chinese New Version (Hong Kong: Tien Dao Publishing Co.).
+    - 1998 “The Holy Spirit in the Book of Samuel,” in The Holy Spirit Then and Now, Festschrift Hudson Taylor, IV (Taipei: China Evangelical Seminary Press, 1999), pp. 71-99.
-  - 6 entries in New International Dictionary of Old Testament Theology and Exegesis (Zondervan, 1997)
+    - 1997 6 entries in New International Dictionary of Old Testament Theology and Exegesis (Grand Rapids, Michigan: Zondervan, 1997).
-- **編輯：**
-  - 《生生之道》（天道，2009）
-- **其他文章：**
+  - Articles published in Periodical or Journal
+    - 2006 「無關福音的『猶大福音』 “The Non-gospel Gospel of Judas”」《正道神學院通訊》June 2006.
+(El Monte, CA: Logos Newsletter)
+    - 1996 「馬其頓的知識份子 “The Macedonian Intellectuals”」《遠東證主通訊》(Chicago, Ill.: FECC Newsletter)
+    - 1996 「守望者亞特蘭大教牧會議 “The Watchmen—Atlanta Pastors’Conference」《基督教論壇報》3 月 (Taipei: Christian Tribune)
+    - 1994 「隱藏的美旨 “The Hidden Good Will」《使者》1994 年 3/4 月 (Paradise, PA: Ambassador Magazine)
-  - 見《臺灣正道福音神學院通訊》、《傳揚雜誌》、《美國台福神學院院訊》、《南美神學院通訊》、《教牧分享》、《使者雜誌》等。
+  - Column articles
+    - 《傳揚》(信仰時事每月專欄) Monthly column in Magazine of the Evangelical Formosan Church, since November, 2011.
+See <http://magazine.efccc.org>